-On the automobile, trucking and mass transit front, Costa Rica is much like the United States and large swaths of the rest of the world — fossil fuel dominate.
+On the automobile, trucking and mass transit fronts: Costa Rica is much like the United States and large swaths of the rest of the world — fossil fuel dominate.
 I do recognize that many countries, including China, have targeted the end of sales of fossil fuel burning cars.
 I also know that, globally, 720,000 electric cars were sold last year versus 84 million traditionally powered vehicles.

 Here in Costa Rica, where nearly all cars are imported, the import tax runs anywhere from fifty to seventy percent of the declared value of the vehicle (this is the Costa Rican government’s value of the vehicle — not what you paid for it).
-This creates a situation where the average Tico either drives a old, lousy car, or more likely a motorcycle.
+This creates a situation where the average Tico either drives an old, lousy car or more likely a motorcycle.
 Many simply rely on public transit, bicycles, or their own two feet.

 The transition to alternative vehicles (horses to cars) and fuels (wood to coal) has never been abrupt.
-When movement has occurred it has largely been propelled by price.
+When a movement has occurred it has largely been propelled by price.
 This quote from urban historian Martin Melosi sums it up:

 “There’s an assumption that you have this clean break between eras.
 In the real world, that doesn’t happen.”